docker/docs/docker-for-windows/index.md

 >
 > * Make sure you have administrator permissions to run an elevated PowerShell.

-1. Start an "elevated" PowerShell (i.e., run it as administrator).
+1. Start an "elevated" PowerShell, running as an administrator.

     To do this, search for PowerShell, right-click, and choose **Run as administrator**.